Close air support: Aircraft

 Various aircraft can fill close air support roles.
 Military helicopters are often used for close air support and are so closely integrated with ground operations that in most countries they are operated by the army rather than the air force.
 Fighters and ground attack aircraft like the A-10 Thunderbolt II provide close air support using rockets, missiles, bombs, and strafing runs.

 During the Second World War, a mixture of dive bombers and fighters were used for CAS missions.
 Dive bombing permitted greater accuracy than level bombing runs, while the rapid altitude change made it more difficult for anti aircraft gunners to track.
 The Junkers Ju 87 Stuka is a well known example of a dive bomber built for precision bombing but which was successfully used for CAS.
 It was fitted with wind-blown sirens on its landing gear to enhance its psychological effect.
 Some variants of the Stuka were equipped with a pair of 37 mm Bordkanone BK 3,7 cannons mounted in under-wing gun pods, each loaded with two six-round magazines of armour-piercing tungsten carbide-cored ammunition, for anti-tank operations.

-Other than the North American A-36 Apache, a P-51 modified with dive brakes, the Americans and British used no dedicated CAS aircraft in the Second World War, preferring fighters or fighter-bombers that could be pressed into CAS service.
+Other than the North American A-36 Apache, a P-51 Mustang modified with dive brakes, the Americans and British used no dedicated CAS aircraft in the Second World War, preferring fighters or fighter-bombers that could be pressed into CAS service.
 While some aircraft, such as the Hawker Typhoon and the P-47 Thunderbolt, performed admirably in that role, there were a number of compromises that prevented most fighters from making effective CAS platforms.
 Fighters were usually optimized for high-altitude operations without bombs or other external ordnance – flying at low level with bombs quickly expended fuel.
 Cannons had to be mounted differently for strafing – strafing required a further and lower convergence point than aerial combat did.

 Of the Allied powers that fought in the Second World War, the Soviet Union used specifically designed ground attack aircraft more than the UK and US.
 Such aircraft included the Ilyushin Il-2, the single most produced military aircraft at any point in world history.
 The Soviet military also frequently deployed the Polikarpov Po-2 biplane as a ground attack aircraft.

 The Royal Navy Hawker Sea Fury fighters and the U.S. Vought F4U Corsair and Douglas A-1 Skyraider were operated in a ground attack capacity during the Korean War.
 Outside of the conflict, there were numerous other occasions that the Sea Fury was used as a ground attack platform.
 Cuban Sea Furies, operated by the Fuerza Aérea Revolucionaria ("Revolutionary Air Force"; FAR), were used to oppose the US-orchestrated Bay of Pigs Invasion to attack incoming transport ships and disembarking ground forces alike.
 The A-1 Skyraider also saw later use, especially throughout the Vietnam War.